 Early Origins of the Dunkumbe family

-The surname Dunkumbe was first found in Buckinghamshire where early records show Richard de Ingen held a barony in this shire since the Domesday Book
+The surname Dunkumbe was first found in Buckinghamshire where early records show Richard de Ingen held a barony in this shire since the Domesday Book.

 Early History of the Dunkumbe family

 This web page shows only a small excerpt of our Dunkumbe research.
 Another 113 words (8 lines of text) covering the years 1718, 1711, 1622, 1687, 1672, 1676, 1648, 1711, 1690, 1769, 1708, 1698, 1702, 1702, 1707, 1695, 1763, 1747, 1763, 1826, 1685, 1797, 1800 and 1807 are included under the topic Early Dunkumbe History in all our PDF Extended History products and printed products wherever possible.

 Dunkumbe Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Dunkumbe have been found, including Duncombe, Duncome, Duncomb, Duncome, Dunscomb, Dunscombe, Duncumb and many more.

 Early Notables of the Dunkumbe family (pre 1700)

-Notables of the family at this time include Sir John Duncombe (1622-1687), an English politician, Chancellor of the Exchequer of England (1672-1676); Sir Charles Duncombe (1648-1711), English banker and politician who served as a Member of Parliament and Lord Mayor of the City of London; and William Duncombe (1690-1769), British author...
-Another 147 words (10 lines of text) are included under the topic Early Dunkumbe Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Sir John Duncombe (1622-1687), an English politician, Chancellor of the Exchequer of England (1672-1676); Sir Charles Duncombe (1648-1711), English banker and politician who served as a Member of Parliament and Lord Mayor of the City of London; and William Duncombe (1690-1769), British author and playwright.

+Another 99 words (7 lines of text) are included under the topic Early Dunkumbe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dunkumbe family